Tinea%20corporis,%20cruris%20-and-%20pedis Treatment

 - Useful for hyperkeratotic lesions

-Powders & Sprays
+Powders and Sprays

 - May be used to prevent reinfection; should be applied to the feet rather than to the shoes